BubbleJoe-BrownU/ReadingListofJ/README.md

 ## Alfred | A system for prompted weak supervision

 ### Summary
-Alfred is the first second-generation of Programmatic Weak Supervision (WPS) system that generates traininig data by prompting large language models (e.g., GPT, T5, T0++) or vision-language models (e.g. CLIP).
-Alfred adopts a dynamic batching strategy that groups inputs with similar sequence length together to minimize padding and therefore increase memory utilization and increase throughput.
+Alfred is the first second generation of Programmatic Weak Supervision (WPS) system that generates training data by prompting large language models (e.g., GPT, T5, T0++) or vision-language models (e.g. CLIP).
+Alfred adopts a dynamic batching strategy that groups inputs with similar sequence lengths together to minimize padding and therefore increase memory utilization and throughput.

 ### citation
 ```